 What is synchronous learning?

-With synchronous learning, everything happens live and in the moment – just like a webinar or a workshop.
-Before the Covid-19 pandemic, synchronous learning primarily took place in an in-person classroom setting, but that’s all changed since then.
-We’re now seeing synchronous learning take place in digital, live training formats, like live webinars, virtual classes, video conferences, and live chat rooms.
+In synchronous learning, everything happens live and in real-time, like a classroom session, webinar, or workshop.
+Before the COVID-19 pandemic, synchronous learning occurred mostly in an in-person classroom setting.
+However, things have changed.
+Now, synchronous learning has shifted to digital formats, including live webinars, virtual classes, video conferences, and live chat rooms.

 Advantages of synchronous learning